-The brachial plexus is a network of nerves located in the neck and axilla, composed of the anterior branches of the lower four cervical and first two thoracic spinal nerves that supply the chest, shoulder, and arm.
+The brachial plexus is a network of nerves located in the neck and axilla, composed of the anterior branches of the lower 4 cervical and first 2 thoracic spinal nerves that supply the chest, shoulder, and arm.
 Injuries to the brachial plexus affect the nerves supplying the shoulder, upper arm, forearm and hand, causing numbness, tingling, pain, weakness, limited movement, or even paralysis of the upper limb.
 Brachial plexus lesions are classified as either traumatic or obstetric.
 Brachial plexopathy is the pathologic dysfunction of the brachial plexus.
 When the brachial plexus is injured during delivery, the nerves become damaged and result in loss of muscle control and paralysis.
 This condition is also known as Erb’s palsy.

 Brachial plexus avulsion is the tearing away or forcible separation of nerves of the brachial plexus (a network of nerves that conducts signals from the spine to the shoulder, arm and hand) from the spine, the point of origin.
 Symptoms of brachial plexus injuries may include a limp or paralyzed arm, lack of muscle control in the arm, hand, or wrist, and lack of feeling or sensation in the arm or hand.
 Brachial plexus injuries may occur during birth: the baby's shoulders may become impacted during the birth process causing the brachial plexus nerves to stretch or tear.

 Brachial neuroplasty (neurolysis or nerve decompression) is the surgical repair or restoration of nerve tissue.
 The release of adhesions around a nerve (freeing of intact nerve from scar tissue) is performed to relieve pain and disability.
-It is written in the 2008 textbook Frontera: Essentials of Physical Medicine and Rehabilitation, surgery is an option in cases of traumatic plexopathy but has variable results.
+It is written in the 2008 textbook "Frontera: Essentials of Physical Medicine and Rehabilitation", that surgery is an option in cases of traumatic plexopathy but has variable results.
 Surgical techniques such as nerve grafting, free muscle transfer, neurolysis, and neurotization are used.
 Surgeons who use these techniques frequently differ considerably in their approach to them, making conclusions about their efficacy difficult.
-According to the textbook Bradley: Neurology, the surgical treatment of traumatic plexopathy depends on the extent of the lesion.
+According to the textbook "Bradley: Neurology", the surgical treatment of traumatic plexopathy depends on the extent of the lesion.
 Depending on the findings, neurolysis, nerve grafting or re-neurotization is performed.
-In the textbook Browner; Skeletal Trauma it is written in reference to nerve injuries of the brachial plexus, when a neuroma in continuity is found it may be resected and repaired or neurolysis may be performed.
+In the textbook "Browner; Skeletal Trauma", it is written in reference to nerve injuries of the brachial plexus, when a neuroma in continuity is found it may be resected and repaired or neurolysis may be performed.